aikeymouse/read4you_chrome/docs/README.md

 - `index.html` - Landing page with links to test data
 - `test-data/sample.html` - HTML page for testing text selection and playback
 - `test-data/sample.pdf` - PDF document for testing PDF reading functionality

-## Note

-The source test data files are maintained in `/tests/test-data/` and copied to `/docs/test-data/` for GitHub Pages hosting.